Fridays Calendar Upcoming Events...

 — On CHENANGO Street:

-**Little Venice Restaurant (111 Chenango St.): Binghamton’s original Art Gallery: Over 150 signed paintings on display throughout the restaurant.
-Open every Friday to 11 PM & cool off with our artisan Gelato!Website: LittleVeniceRestaurant.com.
+**Little Venice Restaurant (111 Chenango St.): Binghamton’s original Art Gallery: Over 150 signed paintings on display throughout the restaurant’s new dining room.
+Website: LittleVeniceRestaurant.com.

 — On MAIN Street (West Side):